pianopushplay/admin_ui/README.md

     - user sees piano details with a location map after saving changes

-      ​

-    - user can click any admins on adminslist.html and route to

-      admins/id(admin_detail.html)

-    - superuser can edit or delete an admin on admin_detail.html

 - admin:
     - redirect to homepage home.html with options to
       - CRUD users